MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsUpgradePolicy.md

 Accept wildcard characters: False
 ```

-## How to get a report on existing existing TeamsUpgradePolicy for users?
+## Reports on existing TeamsUpgradePolicy for users?

-You can get the output on screen, on CSV or Html format:
+You can get the output on the screen, on CSV or Html format:

 **For Screen Report**
 ```